sophieKaelin/ready4researchGIT/changingcode.md

 <kbd>![git add screenshot](screenshots/commit-4.2.png)</kbd>

 5. Run `git status` again to check all files you wanted to stage have been staged (staged changes are green)
 6. Run `git commit -m "<ADD-YOUR-MESSAGE>"` to move your staged changes to your local repository as a `commit`.
 Make sure your commit message is meaningful and concise so you can look back and understand what the change was.
-By convention, commit messages are written as tasks such as *Update the README.md file* or *Complete new character features*.
+By convention, commit messages are written as tasks such as "*Update the README.md file*" or "*Complete new character features*".
 <kbd>![git commit screenshot](screenshots/commit-6.png)</kbd>

-7. Run `git status` and you should see your staged changes section should be clear (all staged changes were included in the commit).
+7. Run `git status` and you should see your staged changes section is clear (all staged changes were included in the commit).
 <kbd>![git status2 screenshot](screenshots/commit-7.png)</kbd>

 8. Run `git log` and the top commit should be your most recent one.
 The `origin/master, origin/HEAD` label represents what commit the **remote** repository recognises at the most recent commit.
 The `HEAD -> master` label represents what commit the **local** repository recognises as the most recent commit.
 This screenshot is accurate, because we have not yet pushed changes from the local to the remote repository.